symfony/symfony-docs/cookbook/request/mime_type.rst

 Configure your New Format
 -------------------------

-The FrameworkBundle registers a subscriber that will add formats to incomming requests.
+The FrameworkBundle registers a subscriber that will add formats to incoming requests.

 All you have to do is to configure the ``jsonp`` format: